Meet The GTC Board

 Jamie Levine Daniel, MBA, PhD (she/her)

-Jamie Levine Daniel is a professor of nonprofit management in Indianapolis, where she has lived since 2015.
+Jamie Levine Daniel is a professor of nonprofit management in New Jersey, recently moved from Indiana where she has lived since 2015.
 She completed her BA at American University and her MBA and PhD at Ohio State University.

 Haley Pritchard, MD (she/her)